bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Inactive/overloading.md

 ### Ergonomic CSS units calculations

 Tab Atkins [proposed](https://www.xanthir.com/b4UD0) that CSS support syntax in JavaScript for CSS unit literals and operators.
 The [CSS Typed OM](https://drafts.css-houdini.org/css-typed-om-1/) turned out a bit different, with ergonomic affordances but without using new types of literals or operator overloading.
-With this proposal, in conjunction with [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals), we could have some more intuitive units calculations than the current function- and method-based solution.
+With this proposal, in conjunction with [[extensible-literals]], we could have some more intuitive units calculations than the current function- and method-based solution.

 In this case, the CSSNumericValue platform objects would come with operator overloading already enabled.
 Their definition in the CSS Typed OM specification would, indirectly, make use of the same JavaScript mechanism that